 By most ways to measure it, the nation is at full employment.
-That sounds great as a line on the nightly news, but for those of us trying to hire and retain the best employees, it’s rough out there.
+That sounds great as a line on the nightly news, but for those of us recruiting and trying to hire and retain the best employees, it’s rough out there.

 The Society of Human Resource Management’s (SHRM) LINE Report puts hard numbers to the things most business owners will tell you in more painful terms.
 Hiring rates across manufacturing and service sectors are expected to rise, while candidate sourcing becomes more difficult.

 From small business to big brands, it’s tough to find quality talent these days.
 The best candidates aren’t looking.
 And unless your stellar employer brand reputation has people throwing themselves at you for the opportunity, it’s time to apply marketing principles to both consumers and candidates to make it rain resumes.

 You have an employer brand, even if it isn’t formally defined yet.
 Sites like Glassdoor give applicants a look into your interview process, your pay structure and management style.
 But, employees in any industry know the ups and downs of working for specific companies because the word on the street is out there.
 Be honest about those, and start to address them in your messaging.